 If a resident or team member tests positive for the novel coronavirus (COVID-19), a community health bulletin is issued to inform the ECS community affected.
 In addition to rigorous testing, residents and team members are monitored for symptoms on an ongoing basis.
 They may also be placed on quarantine and require testing following a hospital stay, international or domestic travel using mass transportation, if they are a new resident, or had high exposure to an individual that tests positive for COVID-19.

-Any resident or team member that tests positive will self-isolate for at least 14 days and will need two negative tests conducted at least 24 hours apart before being removed from isolation.
-Contact tracing is conducted in all positive COVID-19 cases and any resident or team member identified with having significant exposure will also self-isolate for at least 14 days and will need two negative tests conducted at least 24 hours apart before being removed from isolation.
+Any resident or team member that tests positive will self-isolate according to licensing and regulatory guidelines.
+Contact tracing is conducted in all positive COVID-19 cases and any resident or team member identified with having significant exposure will also quarantine according to licensing and regulatory guidelines.

 Each community has a separate area on campus with designated team members for any resident to use if they need care in isolation as a result of COVID-19.
 This area contains its own supply room and showers for use by the dedicated heroes in the COVID unit.